Solène Kerlo

 2020

-Mural project in a fisherman’s cave in the village of Massa, near Agadir, Massa Residency, Morocco
+Mural project in a fisherman’s cave in Massa village (near Agadir), Massa Residency, Morocco